 As soon as the current situation due to the coronavirus allows, we will also expand our test benches at our Munich site.
 We will then be able to use PV simulators to examine the behavior of the solar cells at different temperatures and light incidence for the fine adjustment of the MPPT Central Unit.
 Our entire team is already looking forward to the next steps.

 The further development of the benches, the production of the new prototypes – this year will be exciting and extremely busy for all of us, but we are getting closer and closer towards our goal.
-With the technology of viSono we are developing a climate-friendly charging solution that has the potential to completely change the market in the long term.
+With our Solar Integration we are developing a climate-friendly charging solution that has the potential to completely change the market in the long term.